HarvardPL/formulog/docs/03_goal_directed_evaluation.md

 ## Partial goal-directed evaluation

 It is also possible to only use goal-directed evaluation for part of a program.
-You can control this by annotating output relation declarations with `@bottomup` and `@topdown`:
+You can control this by annotating IDB relation declarations with `@bottomup` and `@topdown`:

 ```
 @bottomup
-output foo(i32, string)
+rel foo(i32, string)

 @topdown
-output bar(i32, i32, string)
+rel bar(i32, i32, string)
 ```

 A relation annotated as `@bottomup` will always be evaluated bottom-up (i.e., in an exhaustive fashion), and a relation annotated as `@topdown` will always be evaluated top-down (i.e., in a goal-directed fashion).
 These annotations can be used whether or not a top-level query is supplied, and there are no restrictions on how bottom-up and top-down relations can interact with each other (outside of the normal restriction of stratified negation).
 Furthermore, not every relation needs to be annotated.
 An unannotated relation will be evaluated bottom-up in the absence of a top-level query, and top-down otherwise.